-Daniel Smyth (Brent Centre for Young People)
+Daniel Smyth (Brent Centre for Young People).
+Recorded at the Freud Museum London on 6 December 2012.

 A discussion about the use of football as a means of working with adolescent boys expressing emotional and behavioural difficulties.
 Daniel Smyth (Brent Centre for Young People) will talk about his project “Sport and Thought”, which was designed to enable adolescent boys to think about themselves as emotional beings and bring about behavioural change through the use of self-reflection and therapeutic interventions during coaching sessions.
 The project is inspired by the idea that an individual’s reaction within a sporting context will mirror his reactions at school, home and on the streets.
 The talk will centre on a year-long project in Harlesden, north west London, the work that was undertaken, and the remarkable outcomes achieved by those who took part.